iamonesmo/product-page/README.md

 ![mobileDrawer](https://user-images.githubusercontent.com/72302551/155518558-65e54999-2bf3-42af-ba6c-af009ee9963f.png)
 # Product details page

-this is an attempt of the FrontEndMentor challenge found here: https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6
+this is an attempt at the FrontEndMentor challenge found here: https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6

 #
 This is built with ReactJs using the Material UI library